stenglein-lab/align_and_tree/README.md

 ### Important caveats

 - It is the user's responsibility to manually inspect and validate sequence alignments produced by MAFFT.
 The workflow assumes they are good and just proceeds with tree inference.
 The pipeline is not (currently) designed to make trees starting with alignments, but it could be modified to do this.
 - The pipeline uses basic default settings for both MAFFT and iqtree.
-The pipeline could be modified by editing the code in [align_and_tree.nf](align_and_tree.nf).
+The pipeline could be modified by editing the code in [the main nextflow file](main.nf).

 ### Running the pipeline